 Question 5) What would you say is your interesting writing quirk?

-Question 6) Tell me about your latest book.
+Question 6) Give us the title and genre of your latest book.

 Question 7) What was one of the most surprising things you learned in creating your book?